David & Victoria Beckham Respond To

 No, David Beckham and Victoria Beckham are not breaking up.
-The couple have been plagued by breakup rumors as of late, and they aren't having it.
+The couple have been plagued by breakup rumours as of late, and they aren't having it.

 "This is all very bizarre and an embarrassing waste of time," they continued.

-Rumors emerged this week on Twitter, actually — not from a news source.
-The rumors were intense.
+Rumours emerged this week on Twitter, actually — not from a news source.
+The rumours were intense.
 According to one Twitter user, the word was that they were getting a divorce because David had an affair with Harper Beckham's teacher.

 Advertisement